Murder of Rachael Anderson

-Rachael Anderson
+Victim

 Rachael Nicoletta Anderson was born on January 28, 1994, to William "Bill" Anderson and Patricia "Trish" Anderson (née Sprecacenere) in Warren, Ohio.
-In 2012 she graduated from Warren G. Harding High School where she was part of the National Honor Society and played soccer and volleyball and was in band.
+In 2012 she graduated from Warren G. Harding High School where she was part of the National Honor Society, played soccer and volleyball and was in band.
 Anderson, who wanted to become a funeral director, attended Youngstown State University where she majored in prerequisites for mortuary science and made the Dean's List.
 She then attended the Cincinnati College of Mortuary Science, graduating in 2016 with a Bachelor's degree in Mortuary Science.
 While in mortuary school, she worked at the Naegele-Kleb-Ihlendorf Funeral Home.
 Anderson, who was a member of the Ohio Funeral Directors Association, moved to Columbus where she began an apprenticeship at the Shaw Davis Funeral Home.
 At the time of her murder, Anderson was nearing the end of that apprenticeship, and, according to the funeral home’s manager, was going to be offered a job.
 Anderson’s murder occurred on her twenty-fourth birthday.
 Anderson was buried at Pineview Memorial Park.

-Anthony Pardon
+Perpetrator

 Anthony Pardon is a recidivist violent offender and sexual offender whose criminal history prior to Anderson’s murder involves several rapes, including the rape of an infant and the rape of an eight-year-old girl, along with robbery, kidnapping, and attempted murder.
 At the time of Anderson’s murder, he had spent a total of thirty-three years in prison for his crimes and was registered as a Tier III sex offender.

 According to Pardon's defense attorneys, he had an "abused (sic), dysfunctional, chaotic childhood."
 He was raised by his grandparents before living with his mother.
 He developed conduct disorder and antisocial personality disorder.